 If you know the names of any experts on your topic, try searching for their profile on Facebook.
 This will of course be easier if their name is not a common one, but you can narrow it down to the town they live in or institution they work at.
 Once you are sure you have the right person, just send them a message or tag them in your question, and they will see your question.
 They may then be able to suggest sources for you to investigate or angles for you to research, as well as useful resources.

 Watch videos on YouTube

-YouTube isn’t all pirated movies and ranting videos from conspiracy theorists; there are a lot of very useful tutorial, recordings of lectures, and documentaries.
+YouTube isn’t all pirated movies and ranting videos from conspiracy theorists; there is a lot of very useful tutorial, recordings of lectures, and documentaries.
 Search for the topic you’re working on, and you’ll find plenty of material.
+And even more, now you can save Youtube videos.
 Just don’t be distracted by music videos or cute clips of cats!

 Set up a “business profile” on LinkedIn